Prenatal and Perinatal Psychology and Therapy

 by Judyth O. Weaver

 The field of Prenatal and Perinatal Psychology and Therapy has grown from research that shows prenates and neonates feel, have consciousness, have memories and react specifically to their experiences.
 The pioneering work of Dr. Frank Lake, followed by Drs.
-Eva Reich, William Emerson, Ray Castellino (and even earlier research and psychotherapy by Dr. Wilhelm Reich in the 1940’s) demonstrate the importance of this.
+Eva Reich, William Emerson, Ray Castellino (and even earlier research and psychotherapy by Dr. Wilhelm Reich in the 1940’s and John Bowlby in the 1950’s) demonstrate the importance of this.

 Research spanning many disciplines now proves the importance in a person’s life of the quality of conception, the nine months of gestation, and the process of the birth itself.
 All have great affect on how the child is welcomed and related to at the beginning, which, in turn, affects greatly not only early childhood and development, but continues all the way through our lives into adulthood.
 Evidence confirms that many health issues physical, mental, emotional and spiritual - are linked to prenatal and birth experiences and parent-infant bonding.